This chapter describes the Oracle Database features used in MAA solutions.

 Zero or near-zero downtime application upgrades.
 Application upgrades that modify back-end database objects typically result in significant planned downtime while maintenance is being performed.
 Oracle GoldenGate replication enables data transformations that map database objects used by a previous version of an application to objects modified by the new version of an application.
 This enables database maintenance to be performed on a separate copy of the production database without impacting the availability of the application.
 After the maintenance is complete and Oracle GoldenGate has finished synchronizing old and new versions, users can be switched to the new version of the application.

-Oracle GoldenGate enables read-write access to a replica database while it is being synchronized with its source database.
-This is most often used to offload reporting to a copy of a production database when the reporting application requires a read-write connection to database in order to function.
-This is also relevant to disaster recovery environments where the nature of the technology used for the application tier requires an active read-write connection to the DR database at all times in order to meet recovery time objectives.
+Oracle GoldenGate enables read/write access to a replica database while it is being synchronized with its source database.
+This is most often used to offload reporting to a copy of a production database when the reporting application requires a read/write connection to database in order to function.
+This is also relevant, however, to certain disaster recovery environments where the nature of the technology used for the application tier requires an active read/write connection to the DR database at all times in order to meet recovery time objectives.
+Oracle GoldenGate would be used in this later case in place of Oracle Active Data Guard where the additional data protection, simplicity, and transparency offered by an Oracle Active Data Guard standby is traded in return for a failover target that is always open read/write.

 While Oracle Active Data Guard and Oracle GoldenGate are each capable of maintaining a synchronized copy of an Oracle database, each has unique characteristics that result in high availability architectures that can use one technology or the other, or both at the same time, depending upon requirements.
 Examples of MAA Best Practice guidelines for use cases relevant to Oracle Database 12c are as follows: